An eating disorder that is bad news

 Anorexia nervosa and bulimia are havoc eating disorders that will be extremely damaging to your mouth, especially in the first few years of the illness.
 In that period, the teeth will become worn and cracked.
 Most of the damage is done because of vomiting in bulimia’s case.
 The anorexia’s effects will show because of the vitamin and mineral loss.

-Characteristic dental damagebulimia and anorexia
+Characteristic dental damage

 The damage associated with eating disorders are signs of both chemical and mechanical wear of the teeth.
 The enamel is eroded by an excess of acid that originates from different parts of the body.
 The enamel will get thinner until it finally disappears, leaving the sensible dentine exposed.